-If a door is not opened within 60 seconds after \mathbf{a} is pressed, the doors will be locked again and the alarm will automatically be set.
-In case that the alarm is triggered, immediately stop the alarm. (→P. 77)
+If a door is not opened within 60 seconds after $\[\bigcap \]$ is pressed, the doors will be locked again and the alarm will automatically be set.
+In case that the alarm is triggered, immediately stop the alarm. $(\rightarrow P. 80)$ n Canceling the linked door unlock operation n Retained accessory power

-n Canceling the linked door unlock operation
+STEP 1 Close the driver's door with the "ENGINE START STOP" switch OFF.

-- STEP 1 Close the driver's door with the "ENGINE START STOP" switch set to the OFF mode. - STEP 2 Push the "SET" button and the abutton on the wireless remote control at the same time for about 1 second until you hear 2 beeps.
+Push the "SET" button and the button on the wireless remote control at the same time for about 1 second until you hear 2 beeps.